jgerstein/intro-programming-19-20/day25/PITCHME.md

 * Sign into GitHub in the web browser *and* GitHub Desktop
 * Accept the link
 * You should now have a new repository in your account
+* If you can't get into Chrome RDP, do everything but log into GitHub Desktop
 ---
 ## Cloning